Advice

 Coal is America’s most abundant energy resource—making up 90 percent of U.S. fossil energy reserves on a Btu basis.
 Coal is essential to the U.S. economy, providing affordable electricity to households, businesses, manufacturing facilities, transportation and communications systems, and services throughout our economy.

-READ ALSO: What is the longest NRL game ever?
+READ ALSO: What desert is in the western US?

 How did coal affect the environment during the industrial revolution?